-WELL UnTapped Summary
+WELL UnTapped Fellowship Program

-WELL UnTapped.
-Building on its success, WELL is launching WELL UnTapped; a selective, year-long program for local elected leaders aimed at helping participants make an impact in California water policy while addressing community challenges with water.
-WELL UnTapped accomplishes it mission by comprehensive and active exploration of history, governance, public policy, geography and economics and their relationship to human rights and climate change.
+Building on its success in water education, WELL launched WELL UnTapped, a selective, six-month program for local elected leaders aimed at helping participants make an impact on California water policy while addressing individual community water challenges.
+The UnTapped program creates an opportunity for local leaders to engage with water issues through a comprehensive and active exploration of history, governance, public policy, geography, and economics and their relationship to human rights and climate change.